 Proposal Section Page Limit

 Executive Summary 150 words

 Research Plan 5 pages total for plan

 Specific Aims

 Significance

-Design and Methods
+Design, Methods and Analysis

 Dissemination see reporting requirements

-Support Budget and Justification 1-2 pages
+Budget and Justification 1-2 pages

 Timeline

 Biographical Sketch for each Investigator 5 page max. for each (federal agency format accepted)

-Peer Review Process-The UI IPRC Executive Committee, with additional referees as needed, will evaluate each proposal according to the NIH priority score method using the following criteria: relevance to Center goals, scientific relevance and originality, validity and reliability of methods, qualifications of investigator(s), collaboration with Center personnel, and the likelihood of future extramural funding.
-Members of the Executive Committee will not participate in the evaluation of applications submitted by them or when they are collaborators with another investigator.
+Peer Review Process-The UI IPRC Executive Committee, with additional referees as needed, will evaluate each proposal using the following criteria: relevance to UI IPRC goals, scientific relevance and originality, validity and reliability of methods, qualifications of investigator(s), collaboration with UI IPRC personnel, and the likelihood of future extramural funding.
+Members of the Executive Committee will not participate in the evaluation of applications for which they are an investigator or collaborator.

-Appeal Process- Investigators who believe an unfair or inaccurate peer evaluation process has occurred may submit a written appeal letter to the Center Director outlining specific concerns about the process.
-At the discretion of the Center Director, the appeal may be referred to outside consultants for an additional peer review.
-In this case, a revised priority score for the application will be determined by the special peer reviewers for further consideration during the next round of applications.
+Appeal Process- Investigators who believe an unfair or inaccurate peer evaluation process has occurred may submit a written appeal letter to the UI IPRC Research Core Director outlining specific concerns about the process.
+At the discretion of the Director, the appeal may be referred to outside consultants for an additional peer review.
+In this case, a revised priority score for the application will be determined by the special peer reviewers for further consideration.

 Reporting Requirements- Each funded pilot project is required to submit a brief mid-year progress report and a final report.
-The mid-year and final reports shall be submitted according to instructions provided by the Center.
-Investigators are also asked to acknowledge IPRC funding sources in all publications and presentations, and to notify Lisa Roth, Deputy Director, of all publications, presentations, and subsequent grants related to the pilot work. \At the conclusion of the project, investigators are expected to work with IPRC Communications Specialist, Ann Saba, to participate in dissemination activities related to the research.
+The mid-year and final reports shall be submitted according to instructions provided by the UI IPRC.
+Investigators are also asked to acknowledge UI IPRC as a funding source in all publications and presentations, and to notify Lisa Roth, Deputy Director, of all publications, presentations, and subsequent grants related to the pilot work.
+At the conclusion of the project, investigators are expected to work with UI IPRC Communications Specialist, Ann Saba, to participate in dissemination activities related to the research.

-Submission Procedure, Deadline and Award Date- Applications must be received no later than Friday, March 12, 2021.
-It is anticipated that proposals will be reviewed in early April.
-Funding will be available on July 1, 2021 and projects must be completed within one year.
-Carryover of funds beyond June 30, 2022 will not be allowed.
+Submission Procedure, Deadline and Award Date- Applications must be received no later than Friday, April 19, 2024.
+It is anticipated that proposals will be reviewed in early May.
+Funding will be available on July 1, 2024, pending successful refunding of the UI IPRC from CDC, and projects must be completed within one year.
+Carryover of funds beyond June 30, 2025, will not be allowed.
 Investigators are strongly encouraged to initiate the appropriate human subjects review processes as soon as possible after approval notification.